RyanFrantz/ryanfrantz.github.io/cv/index.md

 * Led architecture reviews, operational readiness efforts, and facilitated incident debriefings to drive an holistic approach to systems thinking and continuous learning.
 * Contributed open source tooling in the monitoring space and encouraged the industry to think differently about alert design and the on-call experience.

-## Conifer Health Solutions - Technical Services Director (Previously InforMed, LLC)
+## Conifer Health Solutions (Tenet Healthcare) - Technical Services Director
 ### 1/2004 - 1/2013
-* Established and grew a Systems Engineering team to support the long-term technical needs of the clinician, customer service, and claims administration departments.
-We built and implemented low-friction solutions that supported the mission of providing high-quality care at reduced costs.
-* Built a Support Desk team, setting service levels for response time and quality, to provide regular assistance to clinicians spread across the country.
+* Established and grew the SRE and Corp IT teams that built and operated the infrastructure for the following products (largely for self-funded health plans):
+  * Online enrollment for dental, medical, and vision plans.
+  * Third-party administration of dental, medical, and vision claims via LuminX.
+  * Data warehousing and ETL processing for predictive analysis of future costs.
+  * Medical case management and care coordination delivered by clinicians (RNs) around the country.
+* Collaborated with facilities management to build and expand on-premises data center operations.
+* Provided all telecommunications management including bundling T1s, PSTN lines, and a VoIP-based unified messaging platform to deliver both our online presence and toll-free based services for over 100 customers.
+* Drafted, performed, and audited all necessary controls to maintain HIPAA compliance within my area of responsibility.

 ## Ebix Health - Senior System Administrator
 ### 10/1998 - 1/2004
+* As a value-added reseller, we bundled our medical claims-processing software (LuminX) with nearly every version of proprietary UNIX (AIX, HP-UX, Solaris, Tru64), Linux, and Windows.
-* Provided post-sales engineering design, implementation, and support to customers including managing onsite customer installations across a range of platforms.
+* Provided post-sales engineering design, implementation, and ongoing support to customers.
+The scope of this work included:
+  * Integrating with their existing backend infrastructure.
+  * Rolling out front office workstations (Windows NT and 2000) and scanning stations to generate OCR images of paper claims to be processed.
+  * Implementing short- and long-term storage (disk and WORM media, respectively) that satisfied regulatory requirements.

 # Miscellany
 ## Conference Presentations